Fuji 27mm f/2.8 WR lens review

 The original Fuji 27mm lens is very similar optically, maybe even exactly the same according to some reviewers.
 If you don't care for weather sealing or an aperture ring then this could be a cheaper option in the secondhand market.
 Other alternatives are the TT Artisan 27mm or the voightlander 27mm.
 The TT Artisan being a cheaper alternative to the Fuji and the Voightlander being a bit more expensive.
 I've never used a TT Artisan lens so wont comment except they seem to have a good reputation.
 I've also not used the Voightlander 27mm but I'm a fan of their lenses generally so it might be a good option for some to consider, as long as you're happy with manual focus only.

-I also used a 28mm Minolta MD lens on my Fuji previous to this.
-I still have this lens, and still like it, but wouldn't go back to it on the Fuji system due to it's size.
-The lens plus the K&F MD to Fuji adapter make it quite a decent size setup.
 For my use case the Fuji 27mm is the right combination of image quality, size, and build quality (including auto-focus).
 I like Voightlander lenses but on the Fuji system, with a pancake lens that I will use most for travel photography, a lens with back button auto-focus is the most convenient.